seL4/l4v/README.md

  * [MLton][7] ML compiler (package `mlton-compiler` on Ubuntu)

-For building the Haskell kernel model, GHC 7.8.x is currently required.
+For building the Haskell kernel model, the Haskell build tool [stack][] is required.
+The Haskell kernel `Makefile` will use `stack` to obtain appropriate versions of `ghc` and `cabal-install`.
 Note that this repository does not contain the QEmu interface for actually running the model.

 For running the C proofs, you need a working C preprocessor setup for the seL4 repository.